Jack Kid Berg: Personal life

 In 1930 Berg's marriage to New York University student Eleanor Kraus, the daughter of a New York silk merchant, was announced, although by November 1931 the relationship had ended.
 In September 1930 Berg was served with a writ claiming £10,000 for breach of promise by Sophia Levy, who claimed the two had a relationship.
 Berg married Bunty Pain, a dancer at the Trocadero, on 11 August 1933 at Prince's Row register office in London.

 In October 1940 he was awarded £500 damages for slander after John Macadam suggested in a BBC broadcast that Berg would fight Eric Boon after "drawing his old-age pension" and "tottering along to Earl's Court", although the decision was overturned on appeal.

 Hall of Fame

 Berg was inducted into the International Boxing Hall of Fame.

 Berg was also inducted into the World Boxing Hall of Fame.

 Berg, who was Jewish, was inducted into the International Jewish Sports Hall of Fame in 1993.

-Miscellaneous

-Academic Howard Fredrics wrote an opera about Kid Berg's life.

 The non-religious Berg used his Jewishness to get the crowd on his side, entering the ring wearing tephillin.